OpenEarable/earXplore/README.md

 ![sidebar_demonstration gif](https://github.com/user-attachments/assets/ebfe356d-436f-4bb1-b6f5-89214b0ef8a2)

 #### Data Display Customization Options
 Similar to the sidebar filters, there are additional data display customization options available.
 For the *Tabular* and the *Graphical View*, the toggle menu can be used to show or hide the columns on each category.
 For the *Similarity* and *Timeline View*, you can color the nodes representing the studies by category.
 All the filter selections are consistent across all views.
-Here is a quick example on how you may use this feature:
+Here is a quick example on how you may use these features:

 ![filter_demonstration gif](https://github.com/user-attachments/assets/b41978e1-dd71-4031-ab6a-c6ee65fe1129)